Kappaccinoh/OrangeHouseBot/main-tele/README.md

 Telegram Bot for Orange House

 # In Progress
-- Delete Entry
+- Join with parameters
-- Join Poll
+- Display poll with better UI

 # Bugs
 - Interference with list due to PMs or activity in other group chat affects message